 The college is a famed institution providing education in the humanities and social and theoretical sciences.
-It is an epicentre of intellectual and religious activity.
-The college is commonly known as the ‘College of the souls of all the faithful departed and was built in the 1430s having received its foundation charter in 1438 from King Henry VI.
+It is an epicenter of intellectual and religious activity.
+The college is commonly known as the ‘College of the souls of all the faithful departed and was built in the 1430s has received its foundation charter in 1438 from King Henry VI.

 Corpus Christi College

 Founded in 1517 Corpus Christi College is a vibrant place of study and is an outstanding academic institution.
 The college is smaller than most other colleges, yet does pioneering study having the tolerant and intellectually stimulating environment.